8kenel/GameDev_journey/README.md

-# GameMaker_journey
+# GameDev_journey
-A chest with my GameMaker Studio 2 stuff.
+A chest with my GameMaker Studio 2 and Unreal Engine 4 stuff.
 Nothing special to see here.